muratk5n/thirdwave/en/2017/08/the-nordic-theory-of-everything.md

 Anu Partanen, from the book with the same name

-Clinton ... addressed the woman with orange hair sitting next to him on the stage.
-“There’s a huge debate going on in America now,” he said.
-It was September 2010, nearly two years since the financial crisis began....
-“About what it takes to be a successful country in the twenty-first century.
-This debate is also going on in many other countries around the world.” ...
-“And,” Clinton had said, this woman “has a country that consistently finishes in the top five in all global rankings on the quality of education, the way the economy works, the distribution of wealth, and opportunity.” ...

-In Finland, in the decade-plus of my working life as a newspaper and magazine writer and editor, I’d lived a comfortable middle-class existence, as had all my friends.
+"In Finland, in the decade-plus of my working life as a newspaper and magazine writer and editor, I’d lived a comfortable middle-class existence, as had all my friends.
 I’d always had enough disposable income after taxes to eat out, travel, and enjoy myself, as well as a